January 2016 East Asia cold wave: Rest of Southeast Asia

 In Thailand, temperatures fell to 15 C in Bangkok and 13 C in Chai Nat Province.
 14 people across Thailand died, many of whom were reportedly had chronic or respiratory diseases. and In Doi Inthanon below 0 C.

 In Laos, temperatures in Houaphanh Province dropped to 0 C and some upland areas experienced frost, causing the death of several buffaloes in Xam Neua District.

 In the Batanes islands of the Philippines, temperatures dropped below 10 °C, a record low for the Philippines at sea level.
 In the mountainous city of Baguio, where tourists typically flock because of the cooler weather, temperatures dropped to 9 C, the city's coldest recorded temperature in 2016.

 In Cambodia, temperatures in some parts of the country dropped to 19 C.

 In Myanmar, the lowest temperature recorded was -5 C in Putao.
 In Yangon, temperatures fell to 14 C.

-In Malaysia, temperatures in some parts of the country dropped to between 21 C and 16 C. Kuala Lumpur city centre registered a day time high of 19.8 degrees Celsius on the afternoon of 25th January.
+In Malaysia, temperatures in some parts of the country dropped to between 21 C and 16 C. Kuala Lumpur city centre registered a day time high of 19.8 C on the afternoon of 25 January.
 The lowest temperature recorded was 10 C in Keningau, Sabah.
 In Kundasang, temperatures fell to 8 C.